 With more than 180 military occupational specialties, the Marine Corps offers everything from aviation to intelligence to special operations.

-Combat engineers often are considered jacks-of-all-trades, but specialize in explosives utilization and recovery as well as construction and destruction of structures.
+Combat engineers often are considered jacks-of-all-trades, but specialize in explosives utilization and recovery as well as the construction and destruction of structures.
 Engineers are problem-solvers, but don’t let society’s depiction of a nerd with a calculator and pocket protector fool you.
 Combat engineers often are fighting on the front lines with infantry counterparts.

 A busy day in the life of a combat engineer might include building a bunker, making and placing breaching charges, clearing an enemy house, sweeping for improvised explosive devices, designing and implementing defense in depth (creating multiple layers of obstacles to protect a base/fighting position) and building bridges.